TheJumpCloud/jcapi-java/jcapiv2/docs/CommandsApi.md

 <a name="graphCommandTraverseSystemGroup"></a>
 # **graphCommandTraverseSystemGroup**
-> List&lt;GraphObjectWithPaths&gt; graphCommandTraverseSystemGroup(commandId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphCommandTraverseSystemGroup(commandId, contentType, accept, limit, skip, xOrgId)

 List the System Groups bound to a Command